 Education and training initiatives for social housing clients

-Under Future Directions for Social Housing in NSW the Department of Family and Community Services is helping social housing clients take advantage of economic opportunities through new and expanded programs that help you build housing independence.
+Under Future Directions for Social Housing in NSW the Department of Communities and Justice is helping social housing clients take advantage of economic opportunities through new and expanded programs that help you build housing independence.

 The Career Pathways program helps you train for a job while supporting you through the process.